Cultural Diversity in the Workplace

 Google isn't on Diversity Inc.'s top 50, but its embrace of diversity has led to its success.
 It has 80 percent of the global search market share covering more than 200 countries.
 Its mission is to “Facilitate access to information for the entire world, and in every language.”
 There are 4,000 languages.

 Fortunately, Google can reach 99.3 percent of internet users with only 40 languages.
 It launched the 40-Language Initiative to accomplish this.
 It realized it must speak the language to reach the market.
 That includes understanding the cultural differences inherent in the language.
-Google's diversity motto is “Never judge a search engine by its interface.”
+Google's diversity motto is, “Never judge a search engine by its interface.”
 That's Googlese for “Never judge a people by their appearance.”
-In addition, Google was ranked as the third-most LGBTQ-friendly company by Glassdoor in 2018.
+Also, Google was ranked as the third-most LGBTQ-friendly company by Glassdoor in 2018.